Quinn-Patrick/vespadian/README.md

 # vespadian
-A Final Fantasy style RPG made in GameMaker Studio 2
+A Final Fantasy style RPG made in GameMaker Studio 2.
+All rights reserved.